nhn/tui.placeholder/README.md

+#### ‼️ There are no major updates planned for `tui.placeholder` in the future.
+It will only get bug fixes.

 # TOAST UI Component : Placeholder
 > Component that creates a virtual placeholder when the browser native placeholder is not provided.